Safe and secure, this wooden slant board stays in place while you stretch to either prevent or recover from injury.

 Recommended by professionals for both injury prevention and recovery.
 Great for athletes and active people of all ages and experience levels.
 Adjusts to 5 positions: 15, 20, 25, 30, and 35 degrees.
-Made from premium, high-quality hardwood that lasts for years.
+Made from premium, high-quality hardwood.

 May be heavier and less easily transportable than wooden and plastic rockers.